rmathy-lang/vibequest-dont-panic/README.md

 Exactly what the game teaches you to do.Made with  for L&D teams and coding newbies everywhere.
 Contributing & FeedbackFound a bug?
 Want a new room?
 Just open an issue or PR.Or reply in the original thread and we’ll keep vibing the next feature together.Don’t panic.
 Just vibe.— Richard Mathy + Grok (your senior software engineer sidekick)

+**Copy everything above** (including the ```markdown fences) and paste it into a new file called `README.md` in the root of your repo.

+Then commit & push — GitHub will automatically show this beautiful readme on the repo homepage.

+Want me to also give you a `CONTRIBUTING.md` or a list of the next 5 rooms/puzzles we can add next?
+Just say the word and we keep the vibes flowing! 🪐